dennispc/NavProj/NavProjAL/README.md

 The customer wants a chart, which can show:
 The five most sold products for the last week and on which day they were sold.
 The product name must be shown as a tooltip.
-If the user clicks on the chart item, *then drill down and show the product on the item card.
+If the user clicks on the chart item, ✓then drill down and show the product on the item card.
 50150(WooSalesCard)

 ✓2.